-"Technically they do comply, but the Australian standards are flawed and the poor old tenants perceive that the ionisation smoke alarms are safe.”
+"Technically they do comply, but the Australian standards are flawed and the poor old tenants perceive that the ionization smoke alarms are safe.”

-Mr Butler has been running The World Fire Safety Foundation since 2000 and has created an educational website, www.TenantsLivesMatter.com, to warn tenants of the dangers of ionisation alarms.
+Mr Butler has been running The World Fire Safety Foundation since 2000 and has created an educational website, www.TenantsLivesMatter.com, to warn tenants of the dangers of ionization alarms.

-Queensland Fire and Emergency Services assistant commissioner for south-east Queensland Neil Reid said using ionisation alarms was like 'driving without airbags', but wouldn't declare them as 'unsafe'.
+Queensland Fire and Emergency Services assistant commissioner for south-east Queensland Neil Reid said using ionization alarms was like 'driving without airbags', but wouldn't declare them as 'unsafe'.

 "The QFES has recommended for several years that household smoke alarms be replaced with photoelectric type smoke alarms,” Mr Reid said.

-"Where we differ from Adrian is he wants ionisation alarms banned.
+"Where we differ from Adrian is he wants ionization alarms banned.

-"The reason we can't ban ionisation alarms is the Australian standard and the Australian building code actually still allows for them.
+"The reason we can't ban ionization alarms is the Australian standard and the Australian building code actually still allows for them.